Published by Dr. Nikolai Nikolaev

 Propolis composition varies by region and botanical source, but typically contains:

-- Flavonoids (pinocembrin, galangin, chrysin) — powerful antioxidants with anti-inflammatory and antimicrobial properties
+- Flavonoids (pinocembrin, galangin, chrysin) — powerful antioxidants with inflammatory response support and antimicrobial properties

-- Caffeic acid phenethyl ester (CAPE) — one of the most studied propolis compounds, with anti-inflammatory, antioxidant, and anticancer research interest
+- Caffeic acid phenethyl ester (CAPE) — one of the most studied propolis compounds, with inflammatory response support, antioxidant, and anticancer research interest

 - Phenolic acids — contribute to antimicrobial and antioxidant activity

-- Terpenes — provide additional antimicrobial and anti-inflammatory effects
+- Terpenes — provide additional antimicrobial and inflammatory-response-supporting effects

 New Zealand propolis is particularly valued because the native flora — including Manuka and Kanuka trees — contributes unique compounds not found in propolis from other regions.